SOAS University of London

-The School of Oriental and African Studies (SOAS) is a public research university in London, England, and a member institution of the federal University of London.
+SOAS University of London is a public research university in London, England, and a member institution of the federal University of London.
 Established in 1916, the school specialises in the study of Africa, Asia, and the Middle East.
+The acronym "SOAS" originally stood for School of Oriental and African Studies, but the institution no longer uses this name since rebranding in 2013.

-SOAS is one of the world's leading institutions for the study of Asia, Africa, and the Middle East.
-Its library is one of the five national research libraries in England.
+The university's library is one of the five national research libraries in England.
 SOAS also houses the SOAS Gallery, which hosts a programme of changing contemporary and historical exhibitions from Asia, Africa, and the Middle East with the aim of presenting and promoting cultures from these regions.
-The annual income of the institution for 2023–24 was £113.8 million of which £9.6 million was from research grants and contracts, with an expenditure of £76.6 million.
+The annual income of the institution for 2024–25 was £116.1 million of which £10.7 million was from research grants and contracts, with an expenditure of £111.5 million.

-SOAS is divided into two colleges and one self-standing school: the College of Humanities; the College of Social Sciences; and the SOAS School of Law.
+SOAS is divided into three colleges: the College of Humanities; the College of Social Sciences; and the College of Law.
 The university offers around 350 bachelor's degree combinations, more than 100 one-year master's degrees, and PhD programmes in nearly every department.
 The university has educated several heads of state, government ministers, diplomats, central bankers, Supreme Court judges, a Nobel Peace Prize Laureate, and many other notable leaders around the world.
 SOAS is a member of the Association of Commonwealth Universities.